Sign in

 Co-COO Mike Lisman suggested that operating units likely did support smaller suppliers to some extent, as is their practice.
 Regarding freight, he said it's hard to put a precise timeline on the revenue recovery but expects the market to 'turn the corner' and show positive growth in fiscal 2025, possibly a few quarters into the year.

-Gavin Parsons's questions to Spirit AeroSystems Holdings Inc (SPR) leadership
+Gavin Parsons's questions to Spirit AeroSystems Holdings (SPR) leadership

-Gavin Parsons from UBS requested more detail on how Spirit is balancing factory cost reductions with retaining the ability to 'snap back' to higher production rates, including implications for suppliers and its workforce.
+Gavin Parsons of UBS asked for details on how Spirit is aligning factory costs while retaining the ability to 'snap back' to higher production rates, including implications for suppliers and its workforce.

 Answer

-CEO Pat Shanahan explained they are creating buffer stocks with critical suppliers and are retaining trained talent, as employees are not '100% variable with rate.'
-CFO Mark Suchinski added that this strategy involves carrying additional costs in the near term to protect long-term production capability and avoid quality issues during future ramps.
+CEO Pat Shanahan explained they are performing a balancing act, creating buffer stocks with critical suppliers while trying to maintain their trained workforce, as teammates are not '100% variable with rate.'
+CFO Mark Suchinski added that protecting future production rates means carrying additional near-term costs, which will impact profitability and cash but is the correct long-term decision.